-If you’re like me you’ve probably never heard of tart cherry juice before watching a rerun of The Doctor Oz Show on June 21 2011.
+Update 3/10/20.
 Tart cherry juice, or as Dr. Oz called it the “ultimate antioxidant”, is reputed to have several health benefits.
-While there are over 250 different types tart cherries (also called sour cherries), they are all healthy to varying degrees and because they are fruits, all types have some of antioxidant activity.
-In this tart cherry review, I want to address the 3 specific claims that Dr Oz mentioned on his TV show.
+While there are over 250 different types of tart cherries (also called sour cherries), they are all healthy to various degrees and because they are fruits, all types have some of antioxidant activity.
+In this tart cherry review, I want to address the 3 specific claims that Dr. Oz mentioned on his TV show.
 If you do your own research, remember that it’s scientific name Prunus cerasus.
-I say this because scientific papers sometimes use this term as opposed to tart cherry or sour cherry.

-At the end of the study, tart cherry juice was found to improve the antioxidant defenses of the older adults.
-This was admittedly a small study (only 12 people) but it demonstrates that there is some antioxidant activity.
-That said, I see no good proof that tart cherries are the ultimate antioxidant.
-All fruits and vegetables are antioxidants and tart cherries are no different.
+At the end of the study, tart cherry juice was found to improve the antioxidant defenses of older adults.
+This was a small study (only 12 people) but it demonstrates that there is some antioxidant activity.

 Tart Cherry Juice Benefits